 Now, moving the i terms at the end gets:

 The answer is a combination of a Real and an Imaginary Number, which together is called a Complex Number.

-We can even plot such a number, by having the real number line go left-right, and the imaginary number line go up-down:
+We can even plot such a number on the complex plane (the real numbers go left-right, and the imaginary numbers go up-down):